|

 against the many by the few.

-The constitution, the supporting body of law, the resulting
+The Constitution, the supporting body of law, the resulting

 public and private social, political, and economic institutions, and the current